All Episodes

 Delay said, yep, after 11 years of Republican majority, we've pared it down pretty good.

-And even Mr. Snurdley.
+And even Mr. Snerdley, Mr. Sterdley walked in.

-What's what's wrong with delay?
+What's wrong with delay?

-What what's wrong with delay?
+What's wrong with delay?

 And I said, absolutely nothing.

-Back in the early 90s, when I was routinely out there making paid speaking appearances, I showed up at the uh Bakersfield Business Conference.
+Back in the early 90s, when I was routinely out there making paid speaking appearances, I showed up at the Bakersfield Business Conference.

-But this was, I don't know if it still goes on, but it was a huge, huge thing.
+I forget the specific year, but this was, I don't know if it still goes on, but it was a huge, huge thing.

 In fact, this appearance resulted in my not being invited back for like eight or nine years.